Ted Albrecht

-Theodore Carl Albrecht (born October 8, 1954) is a former professional American football player who played offensive tackle for five seasons for the Chicago Bears.
+Theodore Carl Albrecht (born October 8, 1954) is an American former professional football player who was an offensive tackle for five seasons for the Chicago Bears of the National Football League (NFL).
+He played college football for the California Golden Bears.
 Albrecht currently serves as an analyst for Northwestern University football broadcasts on WGN (AM) radio.

 Early life and education

 Albrecht was born in Harvey, Illinois and moved with his family to northern California at the age of 3.
 He played football at Vallejo High School in Vallejo, California.

 College career

 Albrecht earned a bachelor's degree in sociology at the University of California, Berkeley, where he started 33 straight games at offensive tackle, made several All-America teams and appeared on Bob Hope's Christmas show with the Associated Press All-America Squad.

 Pro football career

 Albrecht was chosen in the first round of the 1977 NFL draft, and he played six seasons for the Chicago Bears as an offensive lineman.
 He made the All-Rookie team in 1977 and was a Pro Bowl alternate in 1979.

 Ultimately, Albrecht's bum back ended his career, and he announced his retirement at age 28 in 1983.